ahmdkhalil/NLP-Classification-with-Twitter/README.md

 ### Data Collection:

-Scrap two twitter accounts: Mufti Menk & Mizi Wahid, using twitter api and import to csv file.
+Scrap two twitter accounts: Mufti Menk & Mizi Wahid, using twitter scrapper and import to csv file.

 A total collection of 1798 tweets(incl. retweets) were scraped from both accounts.